Pull Oil, Salt Water Rinse, Tongue Scraping (optional)

 If you like fizz and the taste of apple cider vinegar, mix a teaspoon or two of ACV with baking soda in a glass, add a little water, essential oil if preferred, and use this as a mouthwash.

-Learn more about the essential ingredients that are best for these practices, the reasons why for the ways of the DIY Holistic-Minimalist, and keep in touch in the Holistic Liberation Facebook group.
+Learn more about the essential ingredients that are best for these practices, the reasons why for the ways of the DIY Holistic-Minimalist, and keep in touch by subscribing below.
 Which of these practices most benefit you?

 Jyllin, certified as a holistic healthcare practitioner in 2004, a bodyworker, and teacher of therapeutic yoga and creative movement, is committed to sharing environmentally and socially conscientious lifestyle tools that support liberation from addictive patterns of chronic stress.
 Learn more about Jyllin and The Holistic Liberation Program.